MicrosoftDocs/azure-stack-docs/azure-stack/operator/protect-virtual-machines.md

   - If the VM with the **sourceAzStackVirtualMachineId** on the primary stamp exists, all the disks attached to it are detached but not deleted, and the NICs remain the same.
   - If the VM with the **sourceAzStackVirtualMachineId** on the primary stamp exists, and if it is in a different subscription from the appliance VM, new disks are created in the same subscription and resource group as the failback VM from the replica ones detached from the appliance, so that the new disks can be attached to the failback VM.

-- Commit: commit that the failover/failback is done.
+- Commit that the failover/failback is done.
 The failed-over VM on the recovery stamp is deleted after failback is committed.

 ## Next steps